Georgia vs. Florida NCAA Football Odds, Plays and Insights | October 30, 2021

 Florida Stats and Trends

-- Florida has played seven games, with three wins against the spread.

-- The Gators covered the spread in their only game when underdogs by 14 points or more.
+- This season, the Gators won ATS in their only game as an underdog of 14 points or more.

-- Florida's games this year have gone over the point total two times in seven opportunities (28.6%).

-- In games that Florida amasses more than 209.1 yards, the team is 3-4 against the spread and 4-3 overall.
+- In games that Florida churns out over 209.1 yards, the team is 3-4 against the spread and 4-3 overall.

-- This year the Gators have turned the ball over 13 times, three more than the Bulldogs' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.